JoyBiswasgithub/Twitter-Sentiment-Analysis/README.md

 ## Project Overview

-The goal of this project is to classify text into one of four sentiment categories:
+The goal of this project is to classify text into one of four sentiment categories
 - **Negative**
 - **Positive**
 - **Neutral**